 Ashida \cite{As} proved that for any $\epsilon>0$ the set of all critical values less than $J(N-1)-\epsilon$ is finite for arbitrary $N$.
 If we ignore the antisymmetry, the Hartree equation instead of the Hartree-Fock equation is obtained from the variational problem for electronic Hamiltonians.
 For the existence of the solutions to the Hartree equation see e.g. \cite{Re,Wo,St,LS,Li}.

 Even for small $N$ and $n$ the Hartree-Fock equation can not be solved exactly.
-In approximation methods to obtain the solutions to the Hartree-Fock equation such as self-consistent-field method, we consider convergence of a sequence of functions obtained successively in the methods.
+In approximation methods to obtain solutions to the Hartree-Fock equation such as self-consistent-field (SCF) method, we consider convergence of a sequence of functions obtained successively in the methods.
 However, without knowing the structure of the set of all solutions to the Hartree-Fock equation, arguments about the convergence would necessarily be unsatisfactory from both theoretical and practical point of views and the results would be rather weak statements (e.g. see the statement in \cite[Theorem 7]{CB} and the comments below the theorem), because the limit points of the converging sequences are unknown objects.
 The structure of the set of critical points is more complicated than that of critical values.
 We can illustrate this fact from the simple example $f:\mathbb R^2\to\mathbb R$ defined by $f(x,y)=x^2$ whose critical value is $0$ and critical points are $\{(0,y): y\in \mathbb R\}$.
-We prove in this paper that the set $A(E)$ of all solutions to the Hartree-Fock equation associated with a critical value $E<J(N-1)$ has a structure as a union of real-analytic subsets of a finite number of compact real-analytic manifolds without isolated points.
-Let us compare this result with an eigenvalue problem of a linear operator.
-In the case of a linear operator $H$ on a Hilbert space $X$, the critical values of the functional $\langle u,Hu\rangle$ for $u\in X$ are eigenvalues.
+We prove in this paper that the set $A(E)$ of all solutions to the Hartree-Fock equation associated with a critical value $E<J(N-1)$ has a structure as a union of a finite number of compact connected real-analytic spaces without isolated points.
+Let us compare this result with eigenvalue problems of linear operators.
+In the case of a linear operator $H$ on a Hilbert space $X$, the critical values of the functional $\langle u,Hu\rangle$ for $u\in X$ with the constraint $\lVert u\rVert =1$ are eigenvalues and the corresponding critical points are eigenfunctions.
 If the eigenvalue is simple the corresponding set of normalized eigenfunctions is $\{cu: c\in \mathbb C,\ \lvert c\rvert =1\}$, where $u$ is a normalized eigenfunction.
 This set is a circle in the complex plane.
 When the multiplicity of the eigenvalue is finite, the set of all normalized eigenfunctions is a finite dimensional sphere.
 Thus the present result is analogous to the finite multiplicity case of linear operators.
 For any $\epsilon>0$ we also obtain a similar result for the set $B(\epsilon)$ of all solutions associated with orbital energies $(\epsilon_1,\dots,\epsilon_n)$ satisfying $\epsilon_i<-\epsilon,\ 1\leq i\leq N$.